ldlsegovia/organizer/README.md

 ### A Default Filter

-You can add conditions that will be evaluated over each collection's item in order to perform an initial filter of the whole dataset.
+Allows you to define conditions that will be evaluated, over each collection item, at the beginning of the data generation, in order to perform an initial filter of the whole dataset.

 ```ruby
 Organizer::Template.define("my_organizer") do